Jesper Skalberg Karlsson

 Jesper Jens Joakim Skalberg Karlsson (born 18 June 1993) is a Swedish politician of the Moderate Party.
-He was Member of the Riksdag from January 2015 to September 2018, representing his home constituency Gotland County.
+He was a Member of the Riksdag from January 2015 to September 2018, representing his home constituency Gotland County.
 He replaced Gustaf Hoffstedt who resigned his seat.
-He is also Baby of the House since taking office, replacing Dennis Dioukarev who is only 3 months older.
+He is also the Baby of the House since taking office, replacing Dennis Dioukarev who is only 3 months older.
 He regained his seat in the 2022 general election.

 In the Riksdag, Skalberg Karlsson was a deputy member of the Committee on Environment and Agriculture from January 2015 and a deputy member of the Committee on European Union Affairs from November 2015.